sim2realAI/sim2realAI.github.io/_posts/2019-02-28-Quantifying-Transferability.markdown

 img:  # Add image post (optional)
 ---

-This post is about how we can quantitatively estimate the transferability of a control policy learned from randomized simulations.
+This post is about how we can quantitatively estimate the transferability of a control policy learned from randomized simulations pertaining to physical parameters of the environment.
 Learning continuous control policies in the real world is expensive in terms of time (e.g., gathering the data) and resources (e.g., wear and tear on the robot).
 Therefore, simulation-based policy search appears to be an appealing alternative.

 ## Learning from Physics Simulations